Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 As with the stand-on tracked loaders, articulated wheeled loaders are a growing market with an increasing variety of manufacturers (Wacker Nuesson shown below)

-They are also available in a growing number of weight ranges, open or enclosed cabs, and retrofit track kits.
+They are also available in weight ranges, open or enclosed cabs, and retrofit track kits.

-Beyond the major construction manufacturers, there are also a number of less well-known brands that continue to thrive in this sector; Avant, Multi One, Sherpa and Norcar.
+Beyond the major construction equipment manufacturers, less well-known brands continue to thrive in this sector; Avant, Multi One, Sherpa and Norcar.

-Each one of those exists in a range of weights that includes the 1-2-tonne bracket.
+Each one exists in a range of weights that includes the 1-2-tonne bracket.

-Unlikely to be digging a mortar pit with them, but also included for wider application.
+They are unlikely to be digging a mortar pit with them but are included for wider application.

 Compact Dozers

-There are a small number of sub-5-tonne dozers on the market but very few I can find at less than 2 tonnes
+There are a few sub-5-tonne dozers on the market, but very few I can find at less than 2 tonnes

-Again, our friends at the Struck Corporation in the USA have an option, the petrol MH4900 and diesel MH8500 are similar models, and they can be equipped with a number of attachments such as a 6-point dozer or backhoe.
+Again, our friends at the Struck Corporation in the USA have an option, the petrol MH4900 and diesel MH8500 are similar models, and they can be equipped with several attachments such as a 6-point dozer or backhoe.

 This is an extremely versatile and capable machine.